alexeygrigorev/workshops/temporal.io/README.md

 ## Temporal Activities

 These pieces of code become our **activities** - individual units of work that a Temporal Workflow performs.
-Usually they are tasks that we need to do:
+They are tasks we need to do:

 - interacting with external systems (e.g., making API calls)
 - writing data to a database